 The easiest and only sangria recipe you will ever need.
-With only 5-ingredients, this red wine sangria is boozy, fruity and simple!
-The best part about sangria is that it’s such a flexible drink and great for entertaining!
-It’s so easy to make ahead of time.
+With only 5-ingredients, this red wine This classic Red Wine Sangria is the perfect pitcher cocktail recipe and the only one you’ll ever need!
+With only 5-ingredients, this red-wine sangria is boozy, fruity and simple!
+Perfect for entertaining!

-I’m a huge fan of red wine sangria.
-I first had it in Spain, but I found my favorite local places to get sangria because I needed my fix!
+I’m a huge fan of red-wine sangria!
+I first had it in Spain, but I quickly found my favorite local places to get sangria because I needed my fix.
 I love tapas and sangria is of course the perfect pairing!
-I always order the exact same thing: jamón croquettes, patatas bravas, and of course my favorite pan con tomate.
-Call me boring, but the only menu item I would ever switch around was whatever sangria I would choose!
-The inspiration for this easy sangria comes from my favorite Spanish tapas nights in New York City.

 There are four classic ingredients for any kind of sangria.

 Use any kind of wine or champagne you’d like.
 Pick your choice from Red, White, Rose, Champage, or Prosecco.
 I always choose a medium priced bottle of win (about $10-$15) to make a sangria.
 Because wine is the base of the sangria, you don’t want to go too cheap!

 Fruit infuses with the wine to give a fresh fruity and sweet flavor.
 Use whatever fresh fruit is in season!